 The Heads of Terms was negotiated before either side consulted legal advice.
 This was both good and bad.
 Companies want to save money on legal advice, however, here there was scope for a lawyer to have negotiated the non-legal terminology.

 A Heads of Terms is almost always non-binding.
 The exceptions are usually provisions on exclusivity and confidentiality.
 There was room to negotiate away from the Heads of Terms.
 However, we recommend half an hour with a lawyer prior to signing the Head of Terms.
-Perhaps then both sides might have pinned down terms, such as the real meaning of “the seller would commit to the company”, which became our challenge to do.
+Perhaps then both sides might have pinned down terms, such as the real meaning of clauses not drafted by lawyers such as “the seller would commit to the company”.
+Precise language is always important in legally significant documents.

 Share Purchase Agreement